swilsonmedia/dotfiles/README.md

 ### Helpers

 `edit` - once you cd into a branch you can easily open the site's code and unit testing code in your editor by running `edit`.
-It is a best practice to run `update` before you `edit`.
+It also gets updates from SVN before opening in an editor so that you are always up-to-date.